From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Introduction

-\qquad Numerical simulations, grounded in physically motivated parameters drawn from commercially available devices and experimentally reported SPDs, indicate that, under an exclusively room-temperature component setting, the ESPD framework enables effective DE exceeding 93\% together with effective DCR below $10^{-9}$, starting from a legacy SPD (for example, the one reported two decades ago with about 59\% DE and $10^{-2}$ DCR~\cite{AW2004Efficient}).
-These effective performance metrics are comparable to those of state-of-the-art superconducting SPDs and lead to a substantial relaxation of the minimal tolerable channel transmission rate in QKD.
+Numerical simulations, grounded in physically motivated parameters from commercially available devices, indicate that the iterative mapping within the ESPD framework exhibits strong convergence toward high-performance regimes.
+Monte Carlo analysis reveals that, provided the initial SPD parameters fall within a broad basin of attraction (i.e., not starting with an extremely poor SPD), the evolved DE can surpass 90\% alongside ultra-low DCR.
+For instance, starting from a legacy SPD (e.g., DE $\approx 59\%$ and DCR $\approx 10^{-2}$~\cite{AW2004Efficient}), the system converges to an effective DE exceeding 93\% and an effective DCR below $10^{-9}$.
+Such performance rivals or even outperforms state-of-the-art superconducting SPDs, substantially relaxing the minimal tolerable channel transmission rate in QKD, and is achieved under room-temperature settings, circumventing the need for cryogenic infrastructure.

-\qquad While physical implementation would require further system-level integration of quantum technologies, the ESPD framework provides a structured theoretical basis for achieving high-performance photon detection at room temperature.
-By explicitly analyzing technological feasibility and the trade-off between resource overhead and operating temperature, the ESPD framework offers a feasible technological roadmap and practical guidance for future experimental efforts.
-It serves as a theoretical blueprint for overcoming intrinsic device limitations, with the potential to unlock a wide range of quantum applications in environmentally constrained scenarios.
+While physical implementation will require further system-level integration of quantum technologies, the ESPD framework provides a structured nonlinear dynamical formulation for room-temperature high-performance photon detection.
+Furthermore, we offer a practical roadmap to guide future experimental efforts by explicitly discussing technological feasibility and analyzing the trade-offs between resource overhead and operating temperature.
+Ultimately, the design principles and perspective shift offered by the ESPD framework serve as a theoretical blueprint for overcoming intrinsic device limitations through dynamical process design, which can boost the development of a broader range of quantum devices beyond photon detection and unlock diverse high-performance quantum applications at room temperature.